Religious Education Staff

 For more information about the Subject curriculum, please contact: Mrs E Latimer the Curriculum Leader.

-• Mrs E Latimer - Curriculum Leader
+• Mrs E Latimer - Curriculum Leader (Maternity Leave)

-• Mrs K Cherry
+• Mrs K Cherry - Acting Curriculum Leader

 • Mr A Himsworth

-• Mrs D Howarth
+• Mrs C Melia-Taylor

 • Mr S Riley (Head of Farington)